PathlyLearningPlatform/Backend/README.md

 ## Toolkit For Creating Learning Paths With The Help Of AI

-Support students and learners on all education levels by creating learning paths, which will help them learn faster, better and with confidence.
+Support learners on all education levels by creating learning paths, which will help them learn faster, better and with confidence.
 Make education easier and more accessible by sharing your knowledge in a structured way.

 [More details about this feature](./docs/idea/features.md#toolkit-for-creating-learning-paths)